Found by AI

 Get mentioned on local blogs and directories

 Reach out to local bloggers, industry associations, and community websites.
-A mention in a "best of" article or directory listing builds citation authority.
+A mention in a "best of" article or directory listing can add corroborating source material.

 5. 5